 The Danube

-The Danube flows through various landscapes and connects Central Europe with the southeast.
-At 2857 kilometres, it is the second longest river in Europe.
+The Danube flows through a wide variety of landscapes and connects Central Europe with the southeast.
+At 2,857 kilometers, it is the second longest river in Europe.

-On its way to the Black Sea, the Danube flows through 10 countries and is a border river with a length of 1071 km.
-Its catchment area covers 817,000 square kilometres.
+On its way to the Black Sea, the Danube flows through 10 countries and forms a border river over a length of 1,071 kilometers.
+Its catchment area covers 817,000 square kilometers.

-From the official source of the Danube in Donaueschingen to the German-Austrian border in Jochenstein, near the Haus am Strom, the Danube has already covered 633 kilometres and has grown into a considerable river.
+From its official source in Donaueschingen to the German-Austrian border in Jochenstein, near the Haus am Strom, the Danube has already traveled 633 kilometers and has grown into a considerable river.